-UPSC Syllabus of History optional subject for the IAS Mains exam consists two papers.
-Paper ONE begins from early ancient history and runs up to the Eighteenth century.
-Paper TWO starts from the Europeans arrival in India and extends up to the entire modern Indian History.
-This optional paper not only covers Indian independence and but also goes up to the disintegration of the Soviet Union in 1990.
+UPSC History optional syllabus is here.
+This subject for the IAS Mains exam consists of two papers.
+Paper ONE begins with an early ancient history and runs up to the Eighteenth century.
+Paper TWO starts with the Europeans arrival in India and extends up to the entire modern Indian History.
+This optional paper does not only cover Indian independence and but also goes up to the disintegration of the Soviet Union in 1990.

 To appear in UPSC Civil Services Mains exam, you need to have complete awareness about UPSC Mains Syllabus and exam pattern.
 To get complete information, you can check the given links.